 You can find detailed information about our training course for teachers on this page.

 There are answers to some frequently asked questions about training as an AT teacher on this page.

 MATTS was founded in 2001 and has graduated 37 teachers.
 The great majority of our graduates have active teaching practices today.
 Several have served, and continue to serve, on STAT Council, including as Chair, and one of our graduates now directs the teacher training course in Edinburgh.

 MATTS was founded and led by Malcolm Williamson.
 Malcolm was assisted by Peter Bloch for several years and then by Nigel Evans.

 After 16 years we closed our training course for a break at the end of 2017.
 However, we continued without a pause with weekly and then twice-weekly classes for teachers and potential trainee teachers led by Peter Bloch and based on a traditional training course format.

-We were due to reopen our training course in April 2020 but this was postponed because of Covid.
+We were due to reopen our training course in April 2020 but this was postponed because of the Covid pandemic.
 We moved twice-weekly classes online with an emphasis on the more academic aspects of the Technique.
-Since 9th September 2020 we have been open as a half-time training consisting of intensive individual lessons when permitted and two online classes each week.
+In September 2020 we re-opened as a half-time training consisting of intensive individual lessons when permitted and two online classes each week.

-On 8th September 2021 we re-opened as a full-time training course for teachers with ten trainees and two postgraduate students and this number has gradually increased since then.
+In September 2021 we re-opened as a full-time training course for teachers with ten trainees and two postgraduate students and this number has gradually increased since then.
 At the moment we have 14 trainee teachers (January 2024), intermittent post-graduate students, and teachers visit us regularly from around the UK and the world.
-We continue in the long-established MATTS tradition of providing a first class traditional training as a teacher of the Alexander Technique, in a friendly and inclusive environment.
+We continue in the long-established MATTS tradition of providing a first class traditional training as a teacher of the Alexander Technique in a friendly and inclusive environment.